Valmet: Valmet 2013–

+Additional acquisitions included tissue converting technologies, Demuth (equipment suppliers for the wood handling to the pulp industry), and Siemens' Process Gas Chromatography business.

 In January 2021, Valmet reported that it would supply the mills of the Swedish company Renewcell with equipment to produce dissolving pulp from recycled clothes and textiles.
 In May, Valmet announced that it would deliver drying technology to Spinnova, which produces textile fiber from cellulose.
-Valmet equipment for the textile industry is in high demand in Europe, because the collection of discarded textiles for recycling must be organized in the EU countries by 2025.
+Demand for Valmet equipment in the textile recycling sector has been linked to an EU requirement to organize the collection of discarded textiles for recycling by 2025.
 Valmet had been developing recycling technology with Renewcell for years, and the companies constructed a pilot plant and a factory in Sundsvall together.
-In July 2021, Valmet and Neles agreed to merge.
-Neles owners obtained 18.8 per cent of the merging company.
-The companies’ synergies were considered to be substantial during the transaction.
-Neles was thought to help increase sales in automation systems, while its products were also to be sold to the paper industry.

-Neles merged into Valmet in April 2022, becoming Valmet's fifth business line, Flow Control.
-The companies had several managers and employees who knew each other from Metso days.
-After the merger, the company had 17,000 employees, 3,000 of whom came from Neles.

 In February 2024, it was announced that President and CEO Pasi Laine would be retiring at the end of September 2024.
 Danish CEO of Mediq, Thomas Hinnerskov, was chosen by Valmet's board of directors to lead the company as the new President and CEO.

-In October 2024, Valmet announced that is it cutting 112 jobs to improve "profitability and competitiveness of the business operations.".
-This comes after a net profit of 157 million euros in Q1-Q2 2024.
+In October 2024, Valmet announced that is it cutting 112 jobs to improve "profitability and competitiveness of the business operations".
+Valmet launched a renewed operating model in 2025 to improve efficiency and strengthen lifecycle-based customer service delivery.
+Effective July 1, 2025, the company eliminated its separate geographical business layers, moving local market operations closer to five newly defined business areas.
+Valmet created a centralized Global Supply unit to leverage worldwide economies of scale in procurement and production.

+The restructuring involved a headcount reduction of approximately 1,150 white-collar roles globally (including 395 in Finland), generating €80 million in annualized cost savings.
+The first efficiency gains realized from this operating model transition enabled Valmet to achieve record profitability margins by late 2025.

+Organizational structure

+Valmet's operational architecture is organized into five business areas inside two primary business segments.

+Process Performance Solutions

+Process Performance Solutions segment combines software intelligence with precision hardware to regulate and secure industrial processes.
+It contains two business areas: